Stephen Mallinder: Current music projects

 He has recorded with Steve Cobby – one half of Fila Brazillia – under the name Hey, Rube!.
 Can You Hear Me Mutha?, their debut album (on Steel Tiger Records), was released in October 2012.
 A series of further Hey, Rube! recordings were made for an anticipated 2013 release.

 The debut Ku-Ling Bros. album Creach (2001) was reissued in the United States through dPulse, and was followed by the album, Here Come the Astronauts (2010).

 In February 2014, he collaborated with producer/remixer Dub Mentor on the single "Obsession" – which included three versions of a Cabaret Voltaire track.
 The single was released on the alternative/minimalist independent music label EnT-T.

 A new single, recorded with Steve Cobby, was scheduled for release in April 2016.

 Mallinder worked with Phil Winter of Tunng and Benge (Expanding Records) under the name Wrangler, for the Memetune Label.
 They have released three albums LA Spark (2012), Sparked (2014), and White Glue (2016).
 Wrangler also worked with American artist John Grant under the name Creep Show, releasing the album Mr. Dynamite on the Bella Union label in 2018.

 In 2014, members of Sheffield bands Clock DVA and In the Nursery joined Mallinder in a performance under the name IBBERSON.
 The performance took place at the newly built John Pemberton Lecture Theatres in the School of Health and Related Research at the University of Sheffield, which was constructed in the approximate location of Cabaret Voltaire's original Western Works studio.
 The name "IBBERSON" is a reference to a sign which used to hang outside the studio building.

 He has worked with actress Jane Horrocks, writing music and performing, for the theatre production Cotton Panic, which debuted at Manchester International Festival in 2017.

-He and Wrangler created the sci-fi film The Tourist (2017), with director Tash Tung performing a live soundtrack, for the BFI Unifilmables project alongside Mica and Francesca Levi.
+He and Wrangler created the sci-fi film The Tourist (2017), with director Tash Tung performing a live soundtrack, for the Unfilmables project, which was conceived by Colm McAuliffe and produced by Live Cinema UK, alongside Mica and Francesca Levi.

 As part of Cabaret Voltaire, Mallinder has had video work exhibited at MoMA in New York, and with Wrangler in the Turbines (Tate Modern, 2010).

 On 2019, Mallinder was featured on a spoken word version of Anna Domino's "Lake" – done by Dub Mentor.
 The single was also released on EnT-T. In February 2020, he guest featured on "Hysteria (Wuhan Fight Dub)" by producer Dub Mentor, a track that was conceived on the way back from China.